Australia–United States relations: Independence in foreign policy

+World War II

+Australia's foreign policy became primarily dependent on American protection after 1942 due to the collapse of British power in Asia.
+The fall of Singapore and the Japanese bombing of Darwin demonstrated that Britain could no longer guarantee Australia's security, forcing a fundamental shift in its strategic outlook.
+The first US Embassy opened in Canberra in 1943.

-During World War II, US General Douglas MacArthur was appointed Supreme Commander of the Allied Forces in the South West Pacific Area, which included many Australian troops.
-After the fall of the Philippines MacArthur's headquarters were located in Brisbane until 1944 and Australian forces remained under MacArthur's overall command until the end of World War II.
-After the Guadalcanal Campaign, the 1st Marine Division was stationed in Melbourne, and Waltzing Matilda became the division's march.
+US General Douglas MacArthur was appointed Supreme Commander of the Allied Forces in the South West Pacific Area, which included many Australian troops.
+After the fall of the Philippines MacArthur's headquarters moved to Australia until 1944; Australian forces remained under MacArthur's overall command until the end of the war.